w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Conclusion

 Ethereum and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} both use a sharded model.
 Danksharding plans to utilize a rollup-centric approach by focusing on data availability.
+The
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} are secured by a main chain, called the "relay chain," which in turn manages and connects its shards ("parachains/parathreads") into a single, homogenous solution.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem is secured by a main chain, called the "relay chain," which in turn manages and connects its shards ("parachains/parathreads") into a single, homogenous solution.

 The primary differences between the two protocols are: